Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 This also goes for print(), map(), to\_string(), value\_to\_jsonvalue(), send() etc.

 Example: your application's entire state may be stored in *one* value in a struct containing other structs and vectors and so on.
-This value can still be copied around quickly, it is automatically sortable, convertable to JSON or whatever.
+This value can still be copied around quickly, it is automatically sortable, convertible to JSON or whatever.

 ### NO POINTERS

 There are no pointers or references in Floyd.
 You copy values around deeply instead.
-Even a big value like your games entire world or your word processor's entire document.
+Even a big value like your game's entire world or your word processor's entire document.
 Behind the curtains Floyd uses pointers extensively to make this fast.

 Removing the concept of pointers makes programming easier.
 There are no dangling pointers, aliasing problems or defensive copying and other classic problems.
 It also makes it simpler for the runtime and compiler to generate extremely fast code.

 ### STATIC TYPING, INFERRED

-Every value and variable and identifier has a static type: a type that is defined at compile time, before the program runs.
+Every value and variable and identifier have a static type: a type that is defined at compile time, before the program runs.
 This is how Java, C++ and Swift works.
 Javascript, Python and Ruby does not use static typing.

+You can often leave out the actual type from the code, when the compiler already knows the type.

 ## DATA TYPES

 These are the primitive data types built into the language itself.
-The building blocks of all Floyd programs.
+The building blocks of all values and data in Floyd.

 The goal is that all the basics you need are already there in the language and the core library.
 This makes it easy to start making meaningful programs.

-It also allows composability since all Floyd code can rely on these types and communicate between themselves using these types.
-This greatly reduces the need to write glue code that converts between different librarys' string classes and logging and so on.
+It also promotes composability since all Floyd code can rely on these types and communicate between themselves using these types.
+This greatly reduces the need to write glue code that converts between different library's string classes and logging and so on.

 |TYPE		  	| USE
 |:---				|:---